macthecadillac/vimdo/README.md

 recognizes, and their associated values are dictionaries that associate file type specific commands with a dictionary with the following entries:

-- 'cmd': string.
+- `cmd`: string.
 The command to be invoked
-- 'with_filename': 1 or 0.
+- `with_filename`: 1 or 0.
 Whether to invoke the command with the file name.
-- 'in_term': 1 or 0.
+- `in_term`: 1 or 0.
 To execute the command in the built-in terminal or in the background.

-Instead of defining file type specific commands, you can also define commands for any file type by using '*' as the file type.
+Instead of defining file type specific commands, you can also define commands for any file type by using `'*'` as the file type.

 Example: